mchaput/whoosh/docs/source/searching.rst

 You can set the scoring object to use when you create the searcher using the ``weighting`` keyword argument::

+    from whoosh import scoring

-    with myindex.searcher(weighting=whoosh.scoring.Cosine()) as s:
+    with myindex.searcher(weighting=scoring.TF_IDF()) as s:
         ...

-A scoring object is an object with a :meth:`~whoosh.scoring.Weighting.score` method that takes information about the term to score and returns a score as a floating point number.
+A weighting model is a :class:`~whoosh.scoring.WeightingModel` subclass with a ``scorer()`` method that produces a "scorer" instance.
+This instance has a method that takes the current matcher and returns a floating point score.

 Sorting
 -------